 Even the largest models fold up very compactly and weigh next to nothing once deflated.
 And because of their soft walls, the chances of your dog being injured while entering or exiting the pool are very low.

 However, while many inflatable dog pools are made with relatively strong plastic, some dogs can still puncture them quite easily.
-Even small dogs will usually penetrate the side walls of the pool after some period of use.
+Even small dogs will usually penetrate the side walls of the pool after some time.
 Most can be patched, but this can become a tedious task if your pup pops the pool repeatedly.

 And speaking of tedious, it can be exhausting to inflate large pools with your own lungs.
 So, be sure to select an inflatable pool that will work with a pump of some type, if you go this route.

-Folding pools are another portable and easily stored option, which solve some of the problems from which inflatable pools suffer.
+Folding pools (sometimes called collapsible pools) are another portable and easily stored option, which solve some of the problems from which inflatable pools suffer.

-Rather than thin plastic, folding pool walls are usually made from semi-rigid panels.
+Rather than thin, flexible plastic, folding pool walls are usually made from semi-rigid panels.
 When empty, they fold inward, allowing you to pack up the pool; but when filled, the water pressure pushes the walls out, allowing the pool to keep its shape.

 Folding pools do not require inflation, so they are easier to set up than inflatable pools are.
 And because the panels are rigid, rather than air-filled, they are pretty durable and aren’t as vulnerable to your dog’s claws.
 Additionally, many folding pools have drains installed in the side wall, which make them easy to empty and pack up when swimming time is over.

-Rigid pools are somewhat similar to kiddie pools that your kids may use.
+Rigid pools are somewhat similar to plastic kiddie pools that your little humans may use.
 Usually made from very strong plastic, rigid pools are the most durable of the three basic options, and most will stand up to nearly anything your dog can dish out.

-Rigid dog pools extra durability make them a great choice for those rough and tough dogs who destroy regular squeaky and plush toys in minutes.
+Rigid plastic pools extra durability make them a great choice for those rough and tough dogs who destroy regular toys in minutes.

 Your dog may scratch up the sides a little bit with his claws, but this won’t cause the pool to leak.
 Some rigid pools contain drains and other features which help make these pools easy to use.

-However, the durability of rigid pools comes at a price: They always take up the same amount of room and are difficult to transport and store.
+However, the durability of rigid pools comes at a price: They take up a lot of room, making them difficult to transport and store.
 Some may even be a bit on the heavy side, making them a poor choice for small or elderly dog owners.

-The following five products are some of the best options available on the market.
-While the first four are designed specifically for dogs, the fifth option is actually designed for an entirely different purpose.
+The following products are some of the best options available on the market.

 Just keep the above mentioned factors in mind when making your choice, and try to select the best option for your pooch.